Moving from Madison to Seattle (Movers from $1,676)

 When is the cheapest time to move from Madison to Seattle?

-Because most people are moving from Madison to Seattle in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Madison to Seattle in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.